minkcv/x86view/README.md

       100007:       90                      nop
     ...

-Hey look, that's where our program is loaded in memory.
+Hey look, that's where our program is loaded in memory and the bytes match.
 You can confirm this by finding 0x00100000 in the link.ld file.

+Write a single byte at address 0

+    > R 0 4
+    00000000: 53FF 00F0
+    > W 0 00
+    > R 0 4
+    00000000: 00FF 00F0